 Alhambra serves as a welcoming spiritual home for Muslim students and the broader Stanford community, fostering faith, belonging, and connection.

-To nurture the spiritually grounded, Ummah-minded global leaders of the future.
+Alhambra aspires to nurture spiritually grounded, Ummah-minded global leaders of the future.

 Bahauddin (Robert) Kylberg (’88) · Omar Al Naggar (’09)